 The upper limit for Northern Ireland is £23,250, for Wales £50,000 if in residential care and £24,000 in non-residential care, and£28,000 for Scotland.

-After the Social Services assessment of needs and finances comes the point when you or someone close to you needing care find out what is available and what has to be paid for.
-You will naturally want the best care that is available and you will also want
+Once the Local Authority assessments of needs and finances have been completed if you have assets, including the value of your property, above the upper regional limits then, generally you have to meet the cost of your care yourself.
+This is the point when you or someone close to you needing care find out what is available and what has to be paid for.

 There may be more funding options available than you realise as people want different things and this is where good financial planning now may avoid distressing decisions in the future.
 Most people want to ensure they can meet their care fees for their lifetime and preserve assets for their family.
 There are no winners if the finance is allowed to run out and with local authority budgets under increasing pressure a move to a cheaper care home may be inevitable.

 This is where using a specialist independent financial advice service for those funding care and their families can pay dividends as they will look at the whole picture, ensure that you are receiving all your benefit entitlements, look at the available income and assets and advise you on the different ways open to you to fund the care that you or someone close to you requires.

 Impartial advice is very important and all of our advisers have the necessary qualifications to practise in this area, plus they have a great depth of knowledge about the care system built up during their many years in advising families like you and yours on arranging and funding care.

 Most people fund their care from savings, at least for a month or two until they have had chance to assess the situation, but it is important that this does not go on for too long as it is important to establish a funding plan with the available capital as soon as possible.